 A salad, some fruit, a chicken breast or some fish.
 When your appetite is calling you may think you really need a bag of chips or an extra brownie.
 If the idea of healthy food isn’t appealing, then you aren’t really hungry.

 Try listening to your body’s natural signals and I promise you will feel much better.
-This is also a fantastic frontline strategy for weight loss.
+This is also a fantastic healthier eating habit strategy for weight loss.

 (Note: If weight loss is your goal, check out this huge and informative post on exercising based on your goals!)